tian1989/portfolio/README.md

 # Portfolio 1: Monster Dog

-Designed by <a href="www.linkedin.com/in/tian-elijah-26b65256">Tian Elijah</a> using Illustrator <a href="https://postimg.cc/gallery/yxnMcKf">Monster Dog</a>
+Designed by <a href="www.linkedin.com/in/tian-elijah-26b65256">Tian Elijah</a> using Illustrator: <a href="https://postimg.cc/gallery/yxnMcKf">Monster Dog</a>

-This project was a concept based on a fish with a sleek cool feel to it whilst gaming.
+This project was a concept based on a mutanted hot dog with a zombie theme.
-* **Illustrator programme used:** vector, layers, print ready
+* **Methods:** vector, layers, print ready
 * **Date:** June 2021
 * **Quanity:** 1